drakon64/CerberusBot/README.md

 - Universalis: Search the Final Fantasy XIV market board for an item in a given world, datacenter, or region.
   Uses https://github.com/Universalis-FFXIV/Universalis.

-As _TempestBot_ uses the Discord Interactions API, features can be selectively enabled or disabled within your guilds settings.
+As _CerberusBot_ uses the Discord Interactions API, features can be selectively enabled or disabled within your guilds settings.